 Available for Aquifer Family Medicine – Aquifer Pediatrics – Aquifer Radiology

-100-question summative multiple-choice exams for Aquifer Family Medicine, Pediatrics, and Radiology are available in their current format through June 2021.
+Access to our 100-question summative multiple-choice exams for Aquifer Family Medicine, Pediatrics, and Radiology will be available through June 30, 2023.

-Aquifer is developing innovative new formative assessments for Aquifer Family Medicine, Pediatrics, and Radiology.
-The new test-enhanced learning tools will deliver granular feedback with recommendations for efficient, structured remediation and self-directed study.
+Aquifer Calibrate is our new innovative new formative assessment system for Aquifer Family Medicine, Pediatrics, and Radiology.
+This new test-enhanced learning tools will deliver granular feedback with recommendations for efficient, structured remediation, and self-directed study.

 Aquifer’s current validated, multiple-choice summative exams include an assortment of questions related to cases presented in random order and are designed to test how well students have learned the concepts presented.
 In addition, the data from these exams enables Aquifer to analyze student performance on each item, strengthening our ability to provide comparative national data for each exam.
 All Aquifer Exams are based on national curriculum standards: